ForgeRock/forgeops/sample-platform/README.md

 If you use dummy values, Facebook will still appear in your AM and IDM environments as an option, but it won't be functional.

-Use the forgeops project to build local docker images within your minikube environment:

-    cd forgeops/docker
-    mvn
+## Building the base images

+The baseline docker images needed for this sample are defined in ../docker in this forgeops repository.
+A README in that directory covers the various methods available in order to build the Docker images.
+Whichever method you choose to use, be sure that you have built these images:

+- openam
+- amster
+- opendj
+- openidm
+- openig

+## Starting the sample

+In order to copy and paste the below commands, you will need make sure your working folder is correct.
+You should be in the same folder as this README file (forgeops/sample-platform).

+This command needs to be executed each time you start the minikube VM, to fix a bug with its internal networking:

+    minikube ssh "sudo ip link set docker0 promisc on"

-Build the Docker images for this sample:
+Build the Docker images and add the kubernetes resources for this sample:

     docker build -t dj:fullstack dj
     docker build -t am:fullstack am